 Consider If You Need Less Or More Space

 When you decide that you need a change and want to start looking for a new home, you need to determine what you’re looking for.
-People in retirement are often looking to downsize and move into a smaller property.
+People in retirement often have to begin downsizing at 55 or older and start moving into a smaller property.

 On the other hand, there are also many who want to invest in bigger property that might go to their family in the future.
 But whether you’re downsizing or looking for a larger home, you need to decide what you’d like to do with your current home once you acquire the new property.